Safety Measures for Individuals

 A key goal for safe schools is to reduce or eliminate in-school transmission.
 A helpful conceptual framing as schools implement safety measures for in-person instruction is the layering of mitigation strategies.
 Each strategy (face coverings, distancing, etc.) decreases the risk of in-school transmission, but no single strategy is 100% effective.
 It is the combination that has been shown most effective at decreasing transmissions.

 Masks are one of the most effective and simplest safety mitigation layers to prevent in-school transmission of COVID-19 infections and to support full time in-person instruction in K-12 schools.
 SARS-CoV-2, the virus that causes COVID-19, is transmitted primarily by aerosols (airborne transmission), and less frequently by droplets.
 Physical distancing is generally used to reduce only droplet transmission, whereas masks are one of the most effective measures for source control of both aerosols and droplets.
 Therefore, masks best promote both safety and in-person learning by reducing the need for physical distancing.
-Additionally, under the new guidance from the CDC, universal masking also permits modified quarantine practices under certain conditions in K-12 settings, further promoting more instructional time for students.

 There are several circumstances under which a student or staff member might undergo testing.
 This section covers considerations for implementing testing in K-12 schools.